 (Md.
 Code, Family Law § 7-103 (2023).)

 For couples unsure about whether they really want to get a divorce, there's a "trial separation."
-A "trial separation" means the spouses live in different homes and test-out a separation and see whether they can reconcile or want to move forward with a divorce.
+A "trial separation" means the spouses live in different homes and see whether they want to reconcile or move forward with a divorce.

-Many times, spouses agree to live in separate homes until they can obtain a divorce.
-With the help of a mediator or lawyers, a couple can sort out separation issues like, child custody, child support, alimony, and financial issues.
-When the spouses make such an agreement before filing for divorce, put it in writing, and have it notarized, it's called a "separation agreement."
+Many times, spouses agree to live in separate homes until they can get divorced.
+With the help of a mediator or lawyers, a couple can sort out separation issues, such as child support and custody, spousal support, and financial issues.
+When the spouses make an agreement before filing for divorce, put it in writing, and have it notarized, it's called a "separation agreement."

 Separation agreements serve two important purposes.
-First, a separation agreement fixes the rights and responsibilities of the spouses between each other and forms a binding contract even before a judge enters a Judgment of Divorce.
+First, a separation agreement fixes the rights and responsibilities of the spouses and forms a binding contract before a judge enters a divorce decree.
 Second, in the case of a voluntary separation, a separation agreement proves that both spouses agreed to the separation.
 A separation agreement can make it easier to get a judge to grant your divorce.

 If either spouse violates the terms of a separation agreement, the other spouse can bring a lawsuit to enforce the agreement.
 A couple's separation agreement can be incorporated into a divorce decree.
 Once the separation agreement becomes part of a divorce order, it can be enforced through a show cause hearing like the other terms of a divorce.

-Keep in mind that a court may honor many of the terms in a separation agreement when deciding a divorce.
-However, once the couple is divorced and a divorce decree is entered, a separation agreement is no longer enforceable.
+A judge might incorporate many of the terms of a separation agreement in a final divorce decree.
+But once the couple is divorced and a divorce decree is entered, a separation agreement is no longer enforceable.
 Only the terms of the separation agreement that become part of the divorce order can be enforced by either spouse.

 Separating from your spouse and potentially ending your marriage is difficult.
 If your situation involves a lot of conflict, talk to a lawyer.